-Monetizing video content with SVOD is a great option for many, but it is not a one-size-fits-all sort of deal.
+Monetizing video content with SVOD is a great option for many, but it is not a one-size-fits-all deal.

-You’d use an SVOD approach when you’re broadcasting a body of content that your audience would want to access multiple times.
+You’d use an SVOD approach when broadcasting a body of content your audience would want to access multiple times.

 Depending on the price and length of the subscription, regular consumption could be defined as streaming your videos once a day or a couple of times a month.